 Getting your cat desexed

-Desexing your cat is the socially responsible and accepted thing to do.
+Desexing your cat is required by law, but it is also the socially responsible thing to do.

 Uncontrolled cat breeding is a huge problem for Tasmania.
 If more cats are desexed, there will be fewer unwanted and neglected kittens in our community.

 Do I have to desex my cat?